-Celebrating the Galapagos Sea Turtles
+Celebrating Galapagos Sea Turtles

 The Eastern Tropical Pacific is host to five different species of sea turtles, and in Galapagos waters we can find four of these species, and only one of them nests on our beaches.
 On June 16 each year, we celebrate World Sea Turtle Day and share with you the fascinating facts we’ve learned about these amazing creatures.